-- 3.112 Biodiversity is defined as the variety of plants (flora) and animals (fauna) in an area, and their associated habitats.
+- 3.114 Biodiversity is defined as the variety of plants (flora) and animals (fauna) in an area, and their associated habitats.
 Biodiversity is important in its own right and has value with regard to quality of life and amenity.
 The importance to preserve it is acknowledged from local to international level.
-Bassetlaw has a rich and varied natural environment including a range of sites designated for their habitat and conservation value. - 3.113 Bassetlaw has in excess of 290 Local Wildlife Sites, a number of these sites are in close proximity to Worksop town to the north, south and west.
+Bassetlaw has a rich and varied natural environment including a range of sites designated for their habitat and conservation value. - 3.115 Bassetlaw has in excess of 290 Local Wildlife Sites, a number of these sites are in close proximity to Worksop town to the north, south and west.
 Within the Worksop Central boundary, they include the Chesterfield Canal and Sandhill Lake.
-There are 19 Sites of special scientific interest (SSSI) across the district, none of which fall within the Worksop Central boundary. - 3.114 The Impact Risk Zones (IRZs) are a GIS tool developed by Natural England to make a rapid initial assessment of the potential risks posed by development proposals to: Sites of Special Scientific Interest (SSSIs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites.
+There are 19 Sites of special scientific interest (SSSI) across the district, none of which fall within the Worksop Central boundary. - 3.116 The Impact Risk Zones (IRZs)51 are a GIS tool developed by Natural England to make a rapid initial assessment of the potential risks posed by development proposals to: Sites of Special Scientific Interest (SSSIs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Ramsar sites.
 The tool has identified that the Worksop Central area is within the Impact Risk Zone for Clumber Park SSSI.
 The Council has commissioned a Recreational Impact Assessment for the Clumber Park SSSI and Birklands and Bilhaugh SAC, both of which overlap with the Sherwood Forest ppSPA.
 This will establish a zone of influence for the site.
-The Draft Local Plan also states that this study will identify potential management and mitigation measures, which will feed into future iterations of the Local Plan and the Habitats Regulations Assessment. - 3.115 The northern part of Sherwood Forest extends into Bassetlaw and contain an area which is identified as a potential proposed Special Protection Area (ppSPA).
+The Draft Local Plan also states that this study will identify potential management and mitigation measures, which will feed into future iterations of the Local Plan and the Habitats Regulations Assessment. - 3.117 The northern part of Sherwood Forest extends into Bassetlaw and contain an area which is identified as a potential proposed Special Protection Area (ppSPA).
 Natural England has indicated that the site will be considered for future designation as a SPA on account of supporting populations of breeding nightjar and woodlark.
 The populations found in the Sherwood Forest region are believed to represent more than 1% of their total breeding populations in the UK.
-While referred to as a 'site' the site comprises a number of small areas which appear to provide optimal breeding habitats, these factors also contribute to part of the site being recognised as an Important Bird Area. - 3.116 As Sherwood Forest ppSPA is not located within the Worksop Central area none of the policies within the Development Plan Document would result in development within the likely boundary of Sherwood Forest ppSPA itself, therefore impacts from physical damage or loss of onsite habitat can be screened out.
+While referred to as a 'site' the site comprises a number of small areas which appear to provide optimal breeding habitats, these factors also contribute to part of the site being recognised as an Important Bird Area.

-&lt;sup>34 https://data.gov.uk/dataset/5ae2af0c-1363-4d40-9d1a-e5a1381449f8/sssi-impact-risk-zones-england
+51 https://data.gov.uk/dataset/5ae2af0c-1363-4d40-9d1a-e5a1381449f8/sssi-impact-risk-zones-england